 This is essentially teamwork.
 You cannot just go on dealing with conflicts and challenges alone.

-In addition, even before being engaged, you and your partner probably already have an idea about the in-laws and family situations and most likely also know the “ones” that might bring the conflict or challenge.
+For the most part, even before being engaged, you and your partner probably already have an idea about the in-laws and family situations and most likely also know the “ones” that might bring the conflict or challenge.

 Communicate and carve a plan on how to navigate times like this with your partner.
 After all, if you are dealing with your in-laws, your partner will probably have many more ideas than you expect.